tfsojon/richinsql-blog/content/post/2019-07-23-performing-a-database-upgrade-with-dbatools.md

 ### Beam Me Up Scotty

-Now, this is where the magic happens, using Copy-DbaDatabase I was able to move the database from the production environment into the staging environment using one line of code, it is however important to note that both instances need to have access to whatever location is specified in -SharedPath if they don&#8217;t the copy will of course, fail.
+Now, this is where the magic happens, using Copy-DbaDatabase I was able to move the database from the production environment into the staging environment using one line of code, it is however important to note that both instances need to have access to whatever location is specified in -SharedPath if they don't the copy will of course, fail.

 ```
     Copy-DbaDatabase -Source servera -Destination serverb -SourceSqlCredential $cred -DestinationSqlCredential $cred -SharedPath \\Some\\Shared\Path -Database VegetableGarden -BackupRestore -NewName VegetableGarde_Staging